FreeRTOS/coreMQTT/test/cbmc/proofs/MQTTPropGet_ServerKeepAlive/README.md

-MQTTPropGet_ConnServerKeepAlive proof
+MQTTPropGet_ServerKeepAlive proof
 ==============

-This directory contains a memory safety proof for MQTTPropGet_ConnServerKeepAlive.
+This directory contains a memory safety proof for MQTTPropGet_ServerKeepAlive.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer